alextekartik/background_flutter_exp.dart/packages/app_bg_isolate/README.md

 The shared bg isolate must respond to 'ping' command (check the timeout during detection) to check whether the isolate is alive and running.

+The shared bg isolate must also respons to a 'kill' command to terminate itself.

 ### Setup

 ```yaml